scotticism/scotticism.github.io/index.md

-## Introduction
+## Caso's Blog

-Hi, I'm Scott.
+Hi, I'm Scott, also known as Caso.
 I'm currently a Substance Abuse Counselor and Social Work Masters Student in Des Moines, Iowa.
 Before this, I was an Emergency Medical Technician.
 My interests are in computer science, spirituality, storytelling, psychology, and mental health.

 My purpose in this website is to host a collection of tools that may aid my friends and peers, and otherwise share ideas that may expand how you think and live.